iExecBlockchainComputing/iexec-sdk/README.md

 iexec tee push-secret --dataset <datasetAddress> # push the secret for the dataset iexec tee decrypt-results [encryptedResultsPath] # decrypt encrypted results with beneficary key
 ```

+About `iexec tee encrypt-dataset`, the command will run an encryption script based on Openssl in a docker container.
+The source code is available in [github](https://github.com/iExecBlockchainComputing/PoCo-tools/tree/master/scripts/encryption/docker)

 ## category